real-logic/aeron/aeron-samples/README.md

 - __LossStat__: Monitoring tool that prints a report of loss recorded buy stream.
 - __LogInspector__: Diagnostic tool that prints out the contents of a log buffer for a given stream for debugging.

-Also included is some performance tests that can run all in the same process for convenience or across processes for illustration with variants for throughput or latency:
+Also included is some performance tests that can run all in the same process for convenience, or across processes for illustration, with variants for throughput or latency measurement:

 - __embedded__: Tests tend to run in the same process.
 - __media__: Variants for IPC using shared memory or UDP via the network.